Jac-Zac/Cloud-Computing-Final-Exam/final_report/main/02-vm_setup.typ

 == Configuring the entire cluster (with automated script)

 Due to many inconveniences and problems in the process of setting up the machines and for ease of use in the future, I have created a script to create the cluster.
-It can be found in the repository @git_repo was created.
+It can be found in the git repository #footnote()[https://github.com/Jac-Zac/Cloud-Computing-Final-Exam].

 The `setup_node.sh` script automates the VM setup process for both master and worker nodes.
 It handles VM cloning, network configuration, SSH setup, and service configuration.